tylerharter/cs320/s20/lab2/README.md

 # Lab 2: Git Practice

 In this lab, you'll practice using git and GitHub.
 Git is a collaborative tool, so make sure you **form a group of 2-3 people** to do this lab together.
+You'll do the following:

+* practice merging in a Git simulator
+* create a GitHub account
+* create a GitHub repos from scratch and by forking other GitHub repos
+* push changes from a laptop repo directly to a GitHub repo
+* push changes from a loptop repo to a forked repo, before merging those changes into the main repo (this is the very important *pull request* process)

 You can do this lab on your virtual machine, which should already have git installed (and even not, installing git on Ubuntu can be done with